top of page

 Indiana Calligraphy Exhibition

 Cindi Kordell is passionate about the art of calligraphy and is currently a member of the Calligraphy Guild of Pittsburgh.
 Through the Indiana Arts Association (IAA), she teaches calligraphy classes to the community.
 Cindi’s “Sip n Dip” group was formed after completing her IAA Calligraphy Class.
-These emerging calligraphers would like to thank Cindi for sharing her talents, her husband Damian for matting and framing and the Artists Hand Gallery for supporting local artists.
+These emerging calligraphers would like to thank Cindi for sharing her talents, her husband Damian for matting and framing, and the Artists Hand Gallery for supporting local artists.

 Pat Andrascik

-I am a beginner watercolorist and left-handed calligrapher
+I am a beginner watercolorist and left-handed calligrapher.

-• Inspired by my friends who are gardeners, I found this saying to be very true.
-Their beautiful homes and flowering gardens are due to their gardening knowledge, tender care and hard work.
+• Gardeners Proverb: Inspired by my friends who are gardeners, I found this saying to be very true.
+Their beautiful homes and flowering gardens are due to their gardening knowledge, tender care, and hard work.
+Medium: Watercolor and Sumi Ink on Watercolor Paper.

-• As a gardener and nature lover, I believe this is a wonderful adage.
-We all know someone who may not see their wonderful qualities but their kindness, consideration, and inner beauty is evident to all who know them.
+• Butterfly Inspiration: As a gardener and nature lover, I believe this is a wonderful adage.
+We all know someone who may not see their wonderful qualities, but their kindness, consideration, and inner beauty are evident to all who know them.
+Medium: Watercolor and Sumi Ink on Watercolor Paper.

 Candace Joseph

-• My inspiration is from a quote by Stella Terrill Mann, which I saw by reading The Artist’s Way by Julia Cameron.
-I began reflecting on our inner self and its connection to the external world….one’s inner mind and external reality need not be separate…they will always be part of our inter-connected world.
+• Synchronity’s Path: My inspiration comes from a quote by Stella Terrill Mann, which I discovered while reading The Artist’s Way by Julia Cameron.
+I began reflecting on our inner self and its connection to the external world.
+One’s inner mind and external reality need not be separate; they are part of our interconnected world.
+Medium: Abstract Mixed Media (background) and brush pen.

-• I have been working with abstract for several years and most recently been incorporating collage.
-Calligraphy, asemic writing and letter forms have become a new addition to my work.
+• Chase Your Dreams: I have been working with abstract art for several years and recently started incorporating collage.
+Calligraphy, asemic writing, and letter forms have become a new addition to my work.
+Medium: Abstract Mixed Media, Collage & Sumi Ink on wooden panel.

-• The quote by Henry David Thoreau leads me to think about one’s true aspirations and wanting to live with purpose and intent.
-I find the use of ink and a brush stroke as very moving in its simplicity.
+• Intention: The quote by Henry David Thoreau leads me to think about one’s true aspirations and the desire to live with purpose and intent.
+I find the use of ink and a brush stroke very moving in its simplicity.
+Medium: Mixed Media, Sumi Ink (sink art).

 Kim Kordell

-• Jesus, at the Last Supper, commands us to “love each other as I have loved you.”
+• Love Each Other As I Have Loved You: Jesus, at the Last Supper, commands us to “love each other as I have loved you.”
 This sacrificial love is represented by the altar of the cross blooming with life and hope.
+Medium: Watercolor and oil pencils with sumi ink.

 Barb Kubala